Is Bakers and Pedigree Complete Really That Bad?

 E110 – Sunset Yellow has been found to damage kidneys and adrenals when fed to laboratory rats.
 It has also been found to be carcinogenic when fed to animals

-E104 - One of the colours that the Hyperactive Children's Support Group recommends being eliminated from the diet of children.
+E104 – One of the colours that the Hyperactive Children’s Support Group recommends that should be eliminated from the diet of children.
 Banned in Australia, Japan, Norway and the United States.

 E171 – Banned in Germany

 E153 – Banned as a food additive in the United States of America.
 Suspected as a carcinogenic agent.

 In a PMFA (Pet Food Manufacturers Association) press release, they state: “In light of recent media coverage about prepared dog foods, the PFMA speaks out on behalf of an industry deeply committed to enhancing pet welfare through optimum nutrition”.
 They trotted out a so-called expert called Peter Neville to confirm these ludicrous statements.
 I have commented on their press release and Peter Neville in my (6) My Blog.
 I do not pull any punches, as I believe they are taking the general public as fools.
 Which I promise you are not.